A Decomposition Analysis of Diffusion Over a Large Network: Introduction

 This paper provides results from a small scale Monte Carlo simulation study.
 The study investigates the finite sample performance of asymptotic confidence intervals using networks generated according to the preferential attachment random graph generation model of Barab\'{a}si and Albert.
 (See \cite{Jackson:08:SEN}, Section 5.2.)
 The results show a reasonably stable behavior of finite sample coverage probabilities.
-The magnitude of spurious diffusion tends to be related to how aligned the cross-sectional dependence structure of covariates is to the causal network that explains the causal connections between observed actions in the first period and those in the second period.
-(See Section 2.3.4 of \cite{He/Song:21:WP}.)
-In the Monte Carlo simulations, we have considered a various degree of similarity of the cross-sectional dependence structure of covariates and the contact network, and the relation between the magnitude of spurious diffusion and the alignment in the cross-sectional dependence structure is confirmed.
+The simulation studies also show that the more aligned the cross-sectional dependence structure of covariates is to the contact network over which diffusion arises, the larger the relational diffusion becomes.

 The literature of epidemiology, sociology and economics studied diffusion of various phenomena such as disease, information, technology.
 (See Chapter 17 of \cite{Newman:10:Networks} for a review of the models and the literature.)
 Recent contributions in economics that study diffusion over a network include \cite{Akbarpour/Malladi/Saberi:20:WP}, \cite{Banerjee/Chandrasekhar/Duflo/Jackson:19:ReStud}, \cite{Beaman/BenYishay/Magruder/Mobarak:20:WP}, and \cite{Sadler:20:AER}.
-This paper's study of diffusion as a caual parameter is closely related to the recent literature on causal inference with network interference.
+This paper's study of diffusion as a causal parameter is closely related to the recent literature on causal inference with network interference.
 See \cite{Aronow/Samii:15:WP}, \cite{vanderLaan:14:JCI}, and \cite{Leung:20:ReStat}.
-(We refer the readers to \cite{He/Song:21:WP} for a more extensive literature review in this area.)
-This paper's causal inference framework basically follows \cite{He/Song:21:WP}, but departs from the paper by developing a formal way of quantifying the role of covariates in causing the spuriousness of diffusion.
+(We refer the readers to \cite{He/Song:22:WP} for a more extensive literature review in this area.)
+This paper's causal inference framework basically follows \cite{He/Song:22:WP}, but departs from the paper by developing a formal way of quantifying the role of covariates in causing the spuriousness of diffusion.
 This requires a substantial modification of their procedure.